zereal-ai/delic/memory-bank/activeContext.md

 **Status**: **ALL CORE MILESTONES COMPLETE WITH PERFECT CODE QUALITY** - Ready for production deployment and advanced features! 🎯

-The desic project now delivers a **complete, working implementation** of DSPy's core concepts in pure Clojure with exceptional engineering quality.
+The delic project now delivers a **complete, working implementation** of DSPy's core concepts in pure Clojure with exceptional engineering quality.
 The systematic optimization of LLM pipelines is working perfectly with a completely clean, maintainable codebase and complete persistence layer, providing the foundation for powerful AI applications in the JVM ecosystem.

 ## Working Capabilities Summary